Introduction

 What is the CD Ratio?

 The CD ratio measures the proportion of a bank's total deposits that have been disbursed as loans.
 The ratio is calculated by dividing the total loans by the total deposits and represented in percentages.
 The CD ratio provides insights into a bank's liquidity condition and its ability to fund the credit requirements of the various sectors of the economy.
-A higher CD ratio means the bank is lending out a larger portion of its deposits indicating higher demand for loans.
+A higher CD ratio means the bank is lending out a larger portion of its deposits, indicating higher demand for loans.
 Also, it could be possible that the bank is unable to mobilise enough deposits to fund the credit demand.
 A lower CD ratio suggests banks' conservative lending practices, a low-risk appetite, weak demand for credit and higher deposit mobilisation.

 Role of CD Ratio in Banking Stability

-The CD ratio is one of the important parameters to assess the financial health of the bank.
-Bank deposits are liabilities for banks, while bank credit or loans and advances are their assets, thus maintaining the balance between deposits and credit (how they have been utilised) is crucial for a bank's operations and stability.
-It provides valuable insights into:
+The CD ratio is one of the important parameters to assess the financial health of the bank, Bank deposits are liabilities for banks, while bank credit or loans and advances are their assets; thus, maintaining the balance between deposits and credit (how they have been utilised) is crucial for a bank's operations and stability.

-- how a bank balances its deposit mobilisation with its lending activities
+- How a bank balances its deposit mobilisation with its lending activities.

-- the effectiveness of the monetary policy transmission
+- The effectiveness of the monetary policy transmission.

-- banks' role in promoting productive sectors of the economy by supporting their credit requirements
+- Banks' role in promoting productive sectors of the economy by supporting their credit requirements.

 A balanced CD ratio indicates that a bank is effectively utilising its deposits to generate income through lending while maintaining sufficient liquidity to meet withdrawal demands.
 Although there is no mandatory target range for the CD ratio that banks must maintain a ratio between 65% and 75% is generally considered to be healthy according to experts.